mgakou/sys-net_admin_project/Wazuh/Intallation and Configuration.md

 # Wazuh SIEM Deployment & Security Monitoring Lab

-I install and configure wazuh using the assisted installation method
+The objective here is to install wazuh indexer, server and wazuh dashboard.
+Next, we connect 2 agents to monitor

+Let's start

 ## 1. Installing Wazuh Indexer
 Download the Wazuh installation assistant and the configuration file.